max-4711/post2push/api_endpoints.md

 __Parameters:__
 * ChannelName: Name of the target push channel
-* DeliveryDetails: Object containing information about VAPID push notification delivery
-    * endpoint
-    * keys
-        * auth
-        * p256dh
+* ClientToken: Token of the client, which will get the push notifications of this subscription
 * ChannelSubscriptionSecret (if applicable): Secret as authentication for subscribing to the push channel.
 Can be nonexistent or up to 40 characters, just as configured upon channel creation.
-* Name (optional): View name for this subscription.
-Won't be programmatically evaluated.
-Maximum supported length is 50 characters.

 __Returns:__
 * Error (if applicable): One sentence explaining what has gone wrong.
-* Message (if applicable): Confirmation subscription has been created.
+* Message (if applicable): Confirmation subscription has been created (or already exists).
 * SubscriptionToken (if applicable): Token, which can be used to delete this subscription.

 __Remarks:__
-* If the endpoint already subscribed the channel, no new subscription will be created, as this would result in duplicate notifications.
+* If the endpoint already subscribed the channel, no new subscription will be created, but the SubscriptionToken of the existing subscription will be returned.
 * As confirmation and for testing purposes, a push notification will be sent to the configured endpoint.